Title: Term Employment

-Exclusions: temporary employees, full-time and part-time faculty, regular executive staff, senior staff, and staff
+Exclusions: regular executive staff, senior staff, and staff

-Term positions are treated like regular staff positions for medical and dental benefits eligibility, vacation, holidays, and sick time.
-Term employees are not eligible for life insurance, retirement, long term disability, short term disability, tuition assistance, layoff status, or severance pay.
-Staff in term positions are also subject to the performance management review process and positive corrective action when work performance or behavior is unsatisfactory or unacceptable.
+Term positions are treated like regular staff positions for medical and dental, Greater Circle Living Program eligibility, vacation, holidays, and sick pay.
+However, term employees are not eligible for vision, life insurance, retirement, long-term disability, short-term disability, tuition assistance or exchange, layoff status, or severance pay.
+Staff in term positions are also subject to the Annual Performance Review Process Policy and Positive Corrective Action (PCA) Policy when work performance or behavior is unsatisfactory or unacceptable.
 Term employment does not alter the employment-at-will employee status of these employees.

-Term employees in good standing are eligible for rehire and may apply for other positions at Case Western Reserve University.
+Term employees in good standing are eligible for rehire and may apply for other positions at CWRU.
 Term employees who are successful at obtaining regular staff positions will have a date of employment back to the date of term hire for the purposes of calculating vacation and sick time, but will not be eligible for university benefits on a retroactive basis.
 Supervisors must follow all university policies and procedures for regular staff when hiring into a term position.